tbarbette/npf-docs/docs/source/usage.rst

 Each section is described in more details in :ref:`tests`.

 A test script also defines several script *roles*, such as ``client`` or ``server`` as in the above example.
-Each bash code snippet will be executed on its corresponding role.
+Each bash code snippet will be executed by its corresponding role.
-In our example, the ``server`` role starts an iPerf3 server in the background while the ``client`` role starts an iPerf3 client given several parameters defined as variables in the test script.
+In our example, the ``server`` role starts an iPerf3 server in the background while the ``client`` role starts an iPerf3 client with several arguments with values taken from variables defined in the test script.
+In this example, ``PARALLEL`` takes values from 1 to 8, while ``ZEROCOPY`` takes either ``-Z`` or an empty string as value.

 When running the script, roles are associated to computers in the cluster in two manner.
 First, through the command line by passing pairs of role and address with ``--cluster role1=address1 role2=address2``.